Last update: 26 November 2025.

 This is what I use on both operating system as a terminal multiplexer.
 Most of my time is spent on a single terminal with tmux.

 My editor of choice for (almost) everything.
+See below.

 I use emacs org-mode for everything about writing.
 Every time I need to write something that is not code (notes, thoughts, etc.) I use emacs in org-mode for that.

-For most of my email processing.
-Both personal and work related.
+For most of my personal email processing.

 I use it as a fallback in case someone only send me a HTML emails.